-The cluster used in this work is part of a galaxy cluster sample (Dolag et al., in preparation) extracted from a re-simulation of a

-Lagrangian region selected from a cosmological, lower resolution DM-only simulation (Yoshida et al. 2001).
-This parent simulation has a box-size of 684 Mpc, and assumed a flat ΛCDM cosmology with $\Omega_m = 0.3$ for the matter density parameter, $H_0 = 70$ for the Hubble constant, $f{bar}=0.13$ for the baryon fraction and $\sigma_8 = 0.9$ for the normalization of the power spectrum.
+The cluster used in this work is part of a galaxy cluster sample (Dolag et al. 2008) extracted from a re-simulation of a Lagrangian region selected from a cosmological, lower resolution DM-only simulation (Yoshida et al. 2001).
+This parent simulation has a box- size of 684 Mpc, and assumed a flat Λ CDM cosmology with $\Omega_m = 0.3$ for the matter density parameter, $H_0 = 70$ for the Hubble constant, $f{bar} = 0.13$ for the baryon fraction and $\sigma_8 = 0.9$ for the normalization of the power spectrum.
 The cluster has a final mass of $1.5 \times 10^{14} M{\odot}$ and was re-simulated at 3 different particle masses for the high resolution region.
-Using the "Zoomed Initial Conditions" (ZIC) technique (Tormen et al. 1997), these regions were re-simulated with higher mass and force resolution by populating their Lagrangian volumes with a larger number of particles, while appropriately adding additional high-frequency modes drawn from the same power spectrum.
-To optimize the setup of the initial conditions, the high resolution region was sampled with a 163 grid, where only sub-cells are re-sampled at high resolution to allow for quasi abritary shapes of the high resolution region.
-The exact shape of each high-resolution regions was iterated by repeatedly running dark-matter only simulations, until the targeted objects are clean of any lower-resolution boundary particle out to 3-5 virial radii.
-The initial particle distributions, before adding any Zeldovich displacement, were taken from a relaxed glass configuration (White 1996).
-The three resolutions used correspond to a mass of the dark matter particles of $1.6 \times 10^9 M{\odot}$, $2.5 \times 10^8 M{\odot}$ and $1.6 \times 10^8 M{\odot}$ for the Ix, 6x and I0x simulation.
-The gravitational softening corresponds to 7, 3.9 and 3.2 kpc respectively.
-For simplicity we assumed an initially homogeneous magnetic field of 10^{-11} G co-moving as also used in previous work (Dolag et al. 1999, 2002).
-We also apply the regularization by smoothing the magnetic field in the same way than we did in previous work (Dolag et al. 2004, 2005).
+Using the "Zoomed Initial Conditions" (ZIC) technique (Katz & White 1993; Tormen et al. 1997), these regions were re-simulated with higher mass and force resolution by populating their Lagrangian volumes with a larger number of particles, while appropriately adding additional high-frequency modes drawn from the same power spectrum.
+To optimize the setup of the initial conditions, the high resolution region was sampled with a 16^3 grid, where only sub-cells are re-sampled at high resolution to allow for quasi abritary shapes of the high